ErpNetDocs/tech/advanced/user-calculated-attributes/operators/equal.md

 10: EQUAL ATTRIB:LineNo CONST:30
 ```
 OUTPUT:
-<br/>If 'LineNo = 30' and 'Notes = Apple', the output will be 'True'.
+<br/>If 'LineNo = 30', the output will be 'True'.
-<br/>If 'LineNo = 10' and 'Notes = Apple', the output will be 'False'.
+<br/>If 'LineNo = 10', the output will be 'False'.

 > [!NOTE]